Black by Popular Demand: A Social Accountability Model of Black Politics with Ismail K. White. Under Contract with Princeton University Press.

 - Vox-4 political science lessons from Kanye West’s embrace of Donald Trump

-“Not Set in Stone: Investigating the Determining Factors of Confederate Monument Removal” with Andrea Benjamin, Ray Block, Jared Clemons, Julian Wamble and Ismail White.
+“Not Set in Stone: Investigating the Determining Factors of Confederate Monument Removal” with Andrea Benjamin, Ray Block, Jared Clemons, and Julian Wamble.

 “Self-Persuasion and Attitude Change in Institutional Actors” with Morgan Hazelton and Molly Wilson.

 “Me” versus “We?”: How Blacks Reconcile Cognitive Dissonance with Linked Fate”